 Sardines are served everywhere, especially on Saint Anthony’s Day, but these 5 Fish Restaurants in Lisbon usually have fresh sardines on their menus.
 Expect 4 to 6 grilled sardines served with boiled potatoes, a salad, and often grilled peppers.
 Season with Portuguese olive oil.

 Having been salt cured, cod is extremely versatile, and in Portugal, we have virtually 1001 differents ways to cook it.
 Lisbon-style bacalhau à Brás is flaked, pan-fried with potato chips, then enveloped in scrambled egg.
-The pataniscas de bacalhau (cod fritters) is another another popular cod dish in Lisbon’s restaurants, usually accompanied with bean rice.
+Pataniscas de bacalhau (cod fritters), usually accompanied with bean rice, are another another popular cod dish served in Lisbon’s restaurants.
 Here are 7 of the Best Restaurants to Eat Cod in Lisbon.

 While a cheap and traditional bitoque (fried steak with french fries, white rice, salad, and a fried egg on top) can be ordered at most restaurants in Lisbon, Café de São Bento, located near the Parliament, specialises in high quality steaks – filet mignon or sirloin steak, served with french fries, and an optional fried egg on top.
 Here, steaks are served in three different ways: Café de São Bento style comes with a coffee cream sauce, Portuguese style is fried, and finally there’s the conventional grilled steak.
 To enter the place you have to ring the doorbell.

 Pastel de nata

 The custard tart is sold in virtually every café in Lisbon, but the original recipe comes from Pastéis de Belém, a patisserie located close to the Jerónimos Monastery in the riverside Belém.
 Eaten at the counter, or seated in the back if you’re lucky enough to get a table, most locals like the pastel de nata powdered with cinnamon and accompanied with a bica (espresso).